hossam-create/Mnbara-Platform/docs/security/README.md

-# 🔐 Security Documentation
+﻿# ًں”گ Security Documentation

-This directory contains all security-related documentation, reports, and tools for the Mnbara Platform.
+This directory contains all security-related documentation, reports, and tools for the Mnbarh Platform.

-## 📁 Contents
+## ًں“پ Contents

 ### Reports
 - **`SECURITY_REPORT.md`** - Comprehensive security sweep final report